CogSciPrag/Understanding-LLMs-course/understanding-llms/intro.md

 ## Further materials

-There are various courses on deep learning, NLP and LLMs out there.
+There are various courses on deep learning, NLP and LMs out there.
 To name a few, these are excellent sources for further related materials:

 * [Large Language Models](https://rycolab.io/classes/llm-s24/) by Ryan Cotterell's lab
 * [Large Language Models](https://stanford-cs324.github.io/winter2022/) by Percy Liang's lab